dzekelid/groups/_listings/akamai/galaxy-v1-client-groups-post.md

       description: Associate Multiple Activation Files for a DPC
       operationId: galaxyv1client-groups
       parameters:
-      - in: Boolean
+      - in: query
         name: debug
         description: The flag to include debug members in the response JSON
         type: string
-      - in: Boolean
+      - in: query
         name: includeDeleted
         description: The flag to include deleted customers
         type: string